mohmedeprahem/order-system-for-elshorouk-academy/README.md

 $ git clone https://gitlab.com/mohmedeprahem/algoriza-internship-42.git
 ```
 ## Init database
-you have to execute this file ShaTask.db in Ms Sql Server manager
+you have to execute this file ShaTaskScript.sql in Ms Sql Server management
-and name you database ShaTask.
+and name your database ShaTask.

 ### Update App Settings:
 Open the appsettings.json file and update the configuration settings: